MattThomas9/Tax-Fire/README.md

 * [PyCharm](https://www.jetbrains.com/pycharm/)

+Open PyCharm, and on the Welcome to PyCharm screen, click **Get from Version Control**.

+Clone the Tax-Fire repository into your local PyCharm Projects directory.

+Once cloned into your local directory, you may need to add a Python Interpreter to your local Tax-Fire Project.
+Tax-Fire was written in Python 3.7.

+`File > Settings > Project: Tax-Fire > Project Interpreter > Gear Icon > Add`

+Ensure the `Project Interpreter:` box is populated with the appropriate python.exe file.

+This will then create the `venv` folder with necessary Python files.

 ## Setup

 `tpmain.py` and its functions shall be located in the "main directory" from which code runs will be executed.